SteviLen420/TQE_simulation/README.md

 * **Architectural Refactoring**: I am actively refactoring the current single-script implementation into a fully modular framework.
 This will improve maintainability, make it easier for me to collaborate with others, and allow me (or other researchers) to swap or modify individual components (e.g., the simulation core, an analysis module) without altering the rest of the pipeline.

+It is my hope that this project might serve as a novel starting point or a useful tool for researchers in theoretical physics and cosmology.
 I highly encourage contributions and collaborations in these areas.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.